 The St Mary’s sports coaches are passionate about their sport and have proven themselves in their field of expertise.
 As with anything, our success will not be measured by getting to the top but rather in our ability to remain there!

 Basketball began as a games session in 2004.
 The talent and commitment shown to this sport led to our decision to join the Rainbow League.
 About 10 schools compete in the league which takes place in the first and third terms.
+The St Mary’s 1st team also competes annually in the Pietermaritzburg Girls’ High School basketball tournament and the American International School of Johannesburg tournament.
+Teams from across South Africa and the neighboring countries compete in these tournaments.

 We’re very proud of our wonderful diving facilities.
 We have a half-metre board for training purposes and learning new dives, as well as two 1m springboards, two 3m springboards and a 5m platform.
 There are bubbles under each board to help the divers learn new dives and boost confidence.
 This, coupled with the fact that we have excellent dry-land facilities consisting of two trampolines (one with an overhead spotting rig), a dry-board and the use of a well-equipped gym, often results in better performances and an increase in the number of accomplished divers at St Mary’s.